bogdanvuk/pygears/README.rst

 Installing Verilator
 ~~~~~~~~~~~~~~~~~~~~

 If you would like to run cosimulations with the Verilator, you need to make sure that it is available on the PATH.
+You can install it manually by following `these instructions <https://www.veripool.org/projects/verilator/wiki/Installing>`_.
 As an alternative, PyGears offers a script that automatically compiles the latest Verilator.
 The script was tested on Ubuntu.

 .. code-block:: bash